davidlira19/PinballBox2D/README.txt

 NEW FIXES:

     - Debug code has been removed.
-    - Ball doesn't get stuck on the kicker.
+    - Ball doesn't get stuck on the kicker (and it doesn't take a life)

 LINK TO THE ORIGINAL GAME: